Who Are Pookie and Jett Puckett?

 I’m getting flashbacks to that other southern influencer couple.

 Ah, yes.
 Lunden and Olivia.
 The couple whose wedding was poised to be the event of the year on TikTok until someone shared Lunden’s old tweets, many of which included her saying the N-word.
 Well, so far no one seems to have found any concerning posts from Jett or Pookie.
-Someone did share photos from Pookie’s days at Ole Miss in which she’s at some kind of Greek event and the theme seems to be Antebellum South.
+Someone did share photos from Pookie’s days at Ole Miss in which she’s at some kind of Greek event and the theme seems to be the Antebellum South.
 The women are all dressed like Spirit Halloween Scarlett O’Hara and the men are all dressed like Colonel Sanders.
-It’s not great.
+After the photos came out, Pookie shared an apology on her Instagram Story.

+“At the time these photos were taken, I was 20.
+I didn’t fully understand the impact of my actions the way I do now, 12 years later,” she wrote.
+“I fully apologize for the harm this may have caused for some and take full responsibility.”

+“We hope to continue to bring you with us on our journey as we continue to learn and grow,” she continued.
+This is a classic influencer apology.
+She was young!
+But that’s no excuse.
+She’s sorry!
+She’s learning.

 Should I stan?